 Clear Call to Action (CTA)

-At the start of this year, Google’s Lead Generation playbook leaked*.
-It contains a million-and-one helpful tips, among which is “don’t put your imagery in an automatic carousel”.
-When it comes to a good CTA though, they recommend being as descriptive as possible.
+When it comes to a good CTA, it’s recommended to be as descriptive as possible.
 Instead of directing people to a section on your social intranet with a hyperlink or button that says “more information”, replace that text with something that communicates the benefit to the person clicking.
 “More information” could then change into “Click here to get ___”.
 Remember, the less you make someone think, the more motivated they’ll be to do something.
+Some other best practices for CTAs are:

-Are you using the right intranet software?
 Does everything I've mentioned above sound out of reach for you?
 Perhaps you're not using the right intranet software.
-Take a look at the free Intranet Comparison Guide for more information on the types of intranet tools that exist, and which one would suit you depending on your business needs.
+Take a look at the free Intranet Comparison Guide for more information on the types of intranet tools that exist, and which one would suit you depending on your business needs orbook a demo with Happeo.
+We can help you improve employee engagement, internal communications, and even productivity.